jed709/jed709.github.io/index.md

 [7,] -1.277349 2.6216533 -0.7889002 0.8153779
 ```

 There's a lot going on there.
 For the purposes of this tutorial, we're going to ignore most of it.
-The parameter
-of interest to us is `mu`.
+The parameter of interest to us is `mu`.
 This parameter reflects posterior samples - 10000 of them, to be precise - for the unstandardized difference in `extra` between conditions.
+If you're curious, `sig2` reflects posterior samples for variance and `delta` reflects the same for the standardized difference between conditions.

-That might sound somewhat absract - what does it _mean_?.
-To make it concrete, let's visualize the distribution of our posterior using `ggplot2`:
+To make this more concrete, let's visualize the posterior distribution for our parameter of interest using `ggplot2`:

 ```R
 sleep.post %>%